-'''

-nctoolkit.open_thredds(x=None)

-'''

-Read thredds data as a DataSet object
+nctoolkit.open_thredds (x=None, wait=None, checks=False) Read thredds data as a DataSet object nctoolkit.DataSet.copy

-Parameters x (str or list) - A string or list of thredds urls, which must end with .nc.
+- x (str or list) A string or list of threads urls, which must end with .nc. - checks (boolean) Do you want to check if data is available over thredds? - wait (int) Time to wait for threads server to be checked.
+Limitless if not supplied.

-nctoolkit.DataSet.copy

-DataSet.copy(self)
+DataSet.copy (self)